 An assessment was carried out of the impacts of the various alternative strategies designed to reduce the rate of electrical energy use in the Nashville-Davidson County area, in the light of a potential crisis in supply.
 Seven strategies were identified among the major categories of voluntary reduction, price regulation, and mandatory reduction.
 Thirty-three sub-sectors were identified among residential, commercial and industrial users, and the consequences of imposing the strategies were assessed using a cross-impact matrix.
 The value of the methodology as an aid to public policy formulation lies in its possible extension to allow direct participation of various affected publics.

 Lichter, Barry D.; Flanagan, William F.; Goodrich, Robert S.; Sebenius, James K.; and Beach, C. Paul, "Planned Reduction in Electrical Energy Use in Nashville - Davidson County, Tennessee: A Preliminary Assessment" (1975).
-UMR-MEC Conference.
+UMR-MEC Conference on Energy.
 78.

 2nd Annual UMR-MEC Conference on Energy (1975: Oct.
 7-9, Rolla, MO)